Ilhicas/log-analytics-elk/README.md

 docker version >= 1.12
 docker-compose >= 1.9
 ## How to use
-docker-compose up -d
+docker-compose up -d elasticsearch kibana logstash

-Navigate to http://localhost:5601 and you will be presented with kibana dashboard.
-Wait a few minutes for logs to be inserted into elasticsearch
+Navigate to http://localhost:5601 and you will be presented with kibana dashboard, refresh until status red disappears from elasticsearch status presented on kibana

+then

+docker-compose up -d parser